Locations will be ever-changing, so feel free to share with me where you hope to travel with us.

 This retreat will be in picturesque Switzerland with activities like cheese-tasting, chocolate-making, and spa time.

 Think goat yoga and equus coaching (experiential learning with horses) alongside our self-compassion and connection workshops.

 We’ll spend time on our self-compassion and connection workshops and enjoy activities like a farm-to-table food tour, learning to make chocolate truffles or French macarons, visiting a distillery or winery, and meeting the cows, goats and sheep responsible for tasty Bay Area cheeses.

 Think of us as a tasting menu of wellbeing retreat experiences.
 You will try a little bit of several things.
 Our Enneagram 7 and ADHD friends especially enjoy this style.

-Our signature program is a week-long journey where you will meet people in a small-group setting to explore simple, fun ways of building resilience and happiness—experimenting with self-compassion and mindfulness through things like cheese-tasting, macaron-baking, journaling, beginner's kayaking and goat yoga.
+Our signature program is a ~week-long journey where you will meet people in a small-group setting to explore simple, fun ways of building resilience and happiness—experimenting with self-compassion and mindfulness through things like cheese-tasting, journaling, and spa time.

 A typical day will include: